 Have you been told time and time again to eat more vegetables?
-Are you unsure of which veggies are considered low FODMAP?
-Eating a variety of different vegetables helps us to meet our nutrient requirements.
-Plus, eating a diverse range of plant foods (including veggies) each week has been shown to be beneficial for our gut health.
-Read on to find out all about the low FODMAP vegetables you can include in your diet!
+Are you unsure about which veggies are considered low FODMAP?
+Eating a variety of different vegetables helps us to meet our nutrient requirements and eating a diverse range of plant foods (including veggies) each week has been shown to be beneficial for our gut health.
+Here is a list of the best low FODMAP vegetables to include in your diet.

 The main FODMAPs found in vegetables are fructans and mannitol.
-If you have already done your FODMAP challenge and you may be aware of your tolerance levels of these FODMAPs.
+If you’re already done The FODMAP challenge you’ll likely be aware of your tolerance levels of these FODMAPs.
 In this case, you may find you can eat a greater variety of vegetables without experiencing IBS symptoms.

 A few vegetables which are high in fructans include: garlic, onion, leek, artichoke and spring onion.

 A few vegetables which are high in mannitol include: mushrooms, cauliflower and snow peas.

 What vegetables are low FODMAP?